mercado-joshua/SCSS__File-Structure/README.md

 # SCSS__File-Structure
-SCSS File Structure that can be used in your website projects.
+SCSS File Structure that you can use in your website projects.